Kodak: Name

 The letter k was a favorite of George Eastman's; he is quoted as saying, "it seems a strong, incisive sort of letter."
 He and his mother, Maria, devised the name Kodak using an Anagrams set.
 Eastman said that there were three principal concepts he used in creating the name: it should be short, easy to pronounce, and not resemble any other name or be associated with anything else.
 According to a 1920 ad, the name "was simply invented – made up from letters of the alphabet to meet our trademark requirements.
 It was short and euphonious and likely to stick in the public mind."
 The Kodak name was trademarked by Eastman in 1888.
-There was also a rumor that the name Kodak came from the sound made by the Kodak camera's shutter.